ethanmmcbride/FoodSwipe/README.md

 - Swipe Recipes: Users can swipe right or left on a recipe to browse new meals.
 - Favorites: Save liked recipes to their favorites page.
 - Tag Filters: Uses tags like "Organic", "Low-calorie", "Gluten Free" to filter through recipes.
-- Nutrition Breakdown: Each recipe clearly displays calories, ingredients, prep-time, and instructions
+- Nutrition Breakdown: Each recipe clearly displays calories, ingredients, prep-time, cost, and instructions
 - Add Your Own: Users can add their own recipes and upload their own images.

 # Prototypes*